Virginia Tech Hokies: Football

 Virginia Tech's football team plays home games in Lane Stadium.
 With a capacity of 66,233, Lane is relatively small in comparison to many other top FBS stadiums, yet it is still considered to be one of the loudest stadiums in the country.
 In 2005, it was recognized by rivals.com as having the best home-field advantage in college football.

 Since the 1995 season, the Hokies have finished with a top-10 ranking five times, won seven conference championships (three Big East and four ACC), and played once for the national championship, losing to Florida State 46–29 in the 2000 Sugar Bowl.
 Annually, Virginia Tech plays its traditional rival, the University of Virginia, for the Commonwealth Cup, a series which Virginia Tech leads 59–38–5.

 Frank Beamer was the Hokies' head coach from 1987 to 2015, and was the winningest active head coach in FBS football with 280 wins following the 2015 season.
 Coach Beamer ended his tenure as head coach with a win in the Independence Bowl in Shreveport, LA, where the Bowl streak began in 1993.
-Beamer's teams were known for solid special teamsplay (called "Beamer Ball") and for tough defenses headed by defensive coordinator Bud Foster.
+Beamer's teams were known for solid Special Teams play (called "Beamer Ball") and for tough defenses headed by defensive coordinator Bud Foster.
 In 2018, Beamer was selected to join the 2018 College Football Hall of Fame.

 On November 29, 2015, Virginia Tech Director of Athletics Whit Babcock announced that Justin Fuente was hired from the University of Memphis to succeed the retiring Frank Beamer.
 In Fuente's first season, Virginia Tech won the ACC Coastal Division and he was named the ACC Coach of the Year.
+While Fuente's first two seasons with the Hokies were strong, declining performance led him to be fired in 2021 following consecutive losses to Syracuse, Pittsburgh, and Notre Dame.
+He was succeeded by Brent Pry, a former Beamer assistant who was the defensive coordinator at Penn State.
+A lack of competitive success led the Hokies to break their 29-year bowl game streak.
+They would return to bowl eligibility in 2023 and 2024.
+Pry was fired in 2025 following losses to Vanderbilt, South Carolina, and Old Dominion.

+Amid a $230 million increase to the athletics budget, Director of Athletics Whit Babcock announced the hiring of James Franklin, the former head coach of Penn State, to be the next head coach.
+He rehired Brent Pry as defensive coordinator, reuniting the two for the first time since 2021.
+Franklin immediately improved recruiting, with the 2026 class currently being ranked 11th nationally and 2nd in the ACC.